facetoe/zenpy/README.md

 /api/v2/search.json?query=zenpy+created>2015-08-29 created<2015-08-30+type:ticket+-negated
 ```

-The ordering can be controlled by passing `sort_by` and/or `sort_order` parameters as keyword arguments, eg:
+The ordering can be controlled by passing the `sort_by` and/or `sort_order` parameters as keyword arguments, eg:

 ```python
 zenpy.search("some query", type='ticket', sort_by='created_at', sort_order='desc')